 - Pins or clips.

-DIY Halloween Treat Bags Step 1.
-Cut out your fabric.
+Treat Bags Step 1: Cut out fabric for your bags.

 I made two different pieces of fabric for one (lazy!) reason… I already had a ton cut out for masks!